 Fear #2: The fear of disaster

 Tip #2: Terrorists attack.
 Planes crash.
 Ships sink.
 Earthquakes.
 Hurricanes.
 Mud Slides.
 These kinds of worst-case-scenario fears, believe it or not, keep many people from traveling.
-They are the reason tourism suffered so much after the 9/11 attacks.
+The reason tourism suffered so much after the 9/11 attacks was fear related.

 Solution: Stop worrying about things that are not likely to happen, and that you really have no control over anyway.
 Do you know the statistics behind terrorist attacks, plane crashes, or ships sinking?
 The numbers are so astronomically low that you are MUCH more likely to die in a car crash on your way to work than to fall victim to something beyond your control.
 So ignore the media coverage, and take advantage of the circumstances.

 Fear #3: The fear of flying

 Tip #3: I love flying.
 I’ve piloted a plane before.
 I have studied the mechanics and physics of flight.
 It is awesome.
 It seems unnatural that something this huge can soar through the air like a bird.
 But it does.
 It can.
 It’s been happening for over 100 years.